Bangangté

 Bangangté is a town and commune in Cameroon.
 It is the capital of the Ndé division of West Region.
 The town is primarily inhabited by the people of the Bamileke (Bamiléké) tribe.

 It is home to the Université des Montagnes, a small private university focusing on health and technology programs.

 Transportation

-Bus agencies to and from main cities in Cameroon such as Bafoussam, Douala and Yaoundé have buses that leave several times per day.
+Bus agencies to and from the main cities in Cameroon, such as Bafoussam, Douala and Yaoundé, have buses that leave several times per day.